 Clutch Lever – This is the clutch to change gears on a motorcycle.
-It is on the left hand-grip of the handlebars on the bike.
+It is on the left-hand-grip of the handlebars on the bike.
 It connects power from the engine to the rear wheel.

 Comprehensive Insurance Coverage – This is a type of insurance coverage that is optional.
-Also, it is part of "full coverage" insurance.
+Also, it is part of “full coverage” insurance.
 The National Association of Insurance Commissioners data shows that approximately 77% of motorists carry this type of insurance.
 Comprehensive coverage will pay for the motorcycle if it is stolen or damaged.
 But the damage could be from hail, flood, earthquakes, falling objects, fire, vandalism, and collision with an animal.
 The expense of this type of insurance depends on the risk of loss or damage.
-In the event the bike is damaged or stolen, the motorcycle's value determines the estimate at the time of the injury.
+If the bike is damaged or stolen, the motorcycle’s value determines the estimate at the time of the injury.

-Cruiser – A cruiser is a model of bike, which is long and low.
+Cruiser – A cruiser is a model of bike which is long and low.
 The bike has a low seat with footpegs located forward.
 Also, it has raked front forks and a fat rear tire.
 The forward footpegs and fat rear tire can help absorb the extreme roughness and vibration.
 Riders enjoy these types of bikes for comfortable, longer rides.
 Harley Davidson is one of the most commonly known bikes that have a cruiser model.

 Damages – Damages form part of a motorcycle accident claim.
 Here, the plaintiff seeks compensation for losses separate from medical expenses.
-So this is compensation for damages such as loss of wages, repair or replacement of the bike.
-But it may include other losses from the defendant's negligence.
+So this is compensation for damages such as loss of wages, repair, or replacement of the bike.
+But it may include other losses from the defendant’s negligence.

 Dresser – This is a motorcycle model designed for long rides.
 And it can be referred to as a touring bike.
 But these motorcycles generally have storage, windshields, and other comforts for the rider and passenger.